-Growth Strategy for High F Peak, 2017

-Type of document Policy paper

-Timescale To 2032

-Overview Four key ambitions:

-Key messages/ objectives Key objectives are: Attract investment Planned and sustained growth that respects the high quality natural environment Targeted accelerated development and growth Work with partners to address challenges in a joined up approach Celebrate High Peak's distinct identity

-Implications for the LPR Support business and opportunities that contribute to the National Park economy, thriving and sustainable communities, and a high quality landscape.
+Growth Strategy for High Peak, 2017 Type of document Policy paper Timescale To 2032 Overview Four key ambitions: a vision that respects the high quality and valued natural environment, a plan that will drive growth in business activities facilitate housing delivery enhance the visitor economy to deliver economic, social and environmental benefits Key growth priorities: reinforcing identity, growing enterprise culture, and the priorities and the pri Key messages/ objectives delivering quality housing, enhancing visitor experience.
+Key objectives are: Attract investment Planned and sustained growth that respects the high quality natural environment Targeted accelerated development and growth Work with partners to address challenges in a joined up approach Celebrate High Peak's distinct identity Implications for the LPR Support business and opportunities that contribute to the National Park economy, thriving and sustainable communities, and a high quality landscape.